 Great feedback feels clarifying and freeing.
 Like naming that song that you heard, but the title was just out of reach in your memory.
 Or identifying that thing hanging around in the air that didn’t feel quite right, but it was just hanging in your blind spot.
 The Aha!
 Now I know what the actual problem is!

-Unfortunately, most people think a dispassionate, “just the facts, ma’am” approach will support effective feedback.
+Unfortunately, most people think a dispassionate, “just the facts, ma’am” approach is the way to go.
 When really, that’s just the store brand version that can do almost more harm than good.

 Effective feedback is absolutely personal and passionate.
 It’s specific to the person in a way that is passionate for their good.

 Since step one of the feedback infinity loop is relationship, you have to understand yourself as much as you try to understand the other person.
-The most effective self-awareness tool I use is the Enneagram. the personality framework that shows us why we act, think and feel the way we do as we make our way in the world.
+The most effective self-awareness tool I use is the Enneagram.
+The personality framework shows us why we act, think, and feel the way we do as we make our way in the world.
 Because how you see the world 100% impacts how you give (and receive) feedback.

 The Enneagram provides you with the advantage for seeing the different perspectives on each side of the feedback table.
 It’s how you transform your generic approach into top-shelf feedback that is insightful, effective, and caring.
 You’re like the Fever Tree of Feedback.